JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 4 - RxJs/Real time chat.md

     - **`tap`**: Used for triggering alerts or notifications based on specific events like new chat messages, order status changes, or promotions.
     - **`filter`**: Filter notification streams to display relevant alerts to users (e.g., filter by user preferences or notification settings).

+##### Maybe the view container can be used for the notification themselves, including order status updates or when a user goes offline

+6. **View Container API**
+	- `createEmbededView` - Use this to create modals and toasts to display information, we can use this when no more chat messages can be fetched as we found all of them.

 #### Technical Considerations